DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-SamSamson987/README.md

   ➤ **Mathematical Induction**

-      - A means of proving a theorem by showing that if it is true of any particular case, it is true of the next case in a
+      - A means of proving a theorem by showing that if it is true of any particular case, it is true of the next case in

         series, and then showing that it is indeed true in one particular case.

       - It is a form of direct proof, and it is done in two steps.
-The first step, known as the **Basic Step**, is to prove
+The first step, known as the Basic Step, is to prove

        the given statement for the first natural number.
-The second step, known as the **Inductive step**,it is to prove
+The second step, known as the Inductive step,it is to prove

        that the given statement for any one natural number implies the given statement for the next natural number.

   ➤ **Summation**